finlabsuk/open-banking-connector/docs/interface/payment-initiation/create-domestic-payment.md

 # Create Domestic Payments

+Before making a domestic payment you must have created and authorised a consent.

+Then make a domestic payment, you must:
+- create a `DomesticPayment`
+- read the `DomesticPayment` to check its status.

 # Example
 Here is an example of how to set up the domestic payment consent.
 The example is based on code in the [demo app](../../../src/OpenBanking.ConsoleApp.Connector.CreateDomesticPaymentConsent/DomesticPaymentConsentMethods.cs#39).